-Irma regains strength to Category 4 as Florida awaits the worst
+Hurricane Irma's northern eyewall reaches Key West

 - Hurricane checklist

-Federal Emergency Management Agency Administrator Brock Long was even more blunt when asked about people who didn't heed evacuation orders in the Keys.
+Those who did not evacuate ahead of the storm are in danger, Federal Emergency Management Agency Administrator Brock Long said Saturday.

-"If you didn't evacuate the Keys, you're on your own until we can actually get in there and it's safe," he told CNN Saturday.
+"You're on your own until we can actually get in there and it's safe," he told CNN.

 "The message has been clear: The Keys are going to be impacted.
 There is no safe area within the Keys.
 And you put your life in your own hands by not evacuating."

-Irma has proven catastrophic, killing 24 people this week in the Caribbean and leaving entire islands in ruins.

-The storm is massive as winds of at least tropical storm force covered 70,000 square miles -- larger than Florida's entire land area.
-Worsening conditions spawned tornado warnings in the Keys and northeastern Broward County, and knocked power for 168,000 residents in South Florida.

 Here are the latest developments: